Sourav040505/fossee-workshop-redesign/README.md

 ---

+## 🛡️ License & Copyright
+This project was developed by **SouravGoswami** as part of the FOSSEE Python Screening Task.
+The original UI and logic enhancements (Glassmorphism, Mobile-first navigation, and Django Ninja integration) are the intellectual property of the author.
+Distributed under the MIT License.

+---

 ## Final Thoughts

 I did not just move buttons around.
 I made the FOSSEE Workshop Portal feel fast and secure.
 I am proud of how the FOSSEE Workshop Portal handles data without crashing.
 The FOSSEE Workshop Portal is ready, for the future.